mahendrabairagi/nvidia_jetson_nano_aws_workshop/README.md

 - 2.6 Run model, check inference

 #### 2.1 Installing SageMaker Neo runtime
 SageMaker Neo Runtime aka SageMaker Neo DLR is a runtime library that helps run models compiled using SageMaker Neo in the cloud.
-In our model training step, last step is to compile model using SageMaker Neo.
-In following steps we will install SageMaker Neo Runtime.
-- Go to SageMaker Neo git https://neo-ai-dlr.readthedocs.io/en/latest/install.html
-- Check step under "Installing Pre-built DLR Wheels for Your Device"
-- You can install SageMaker Neo using  "sudo pip install  'link-to-matching-wheel-on-S3'"
-- link-to-matching-wheel-on-S3 is for Jetson Nano, look for link such as https://public-ryan.s3.amazonaws.com/jetson/nano/neo-prebuilt.tgz
+You can find more info here. https://neo-ai-dlr.readthedocs.io/en/latest/install.html

+- For the purposeof this workshop we created a .whl that can be downlaoded from here https://public-ryan.s3.amazonaws.com/jetson/nano/neo-prebuilt.tgz
-- Download this file, unzip the .whl file
+- Download this file
 - log into Jetbot dekstop or SSH to jetbot.
-Install this .whl file using command such as
+Install this .tgz file using command such as
 ```
-sudo pip install dlr****-*****.whl
+sudo pip install dlr****-*****.tgz
 ```

 - also install AWS Python SDK boto3, this is needed for Greengrass Lambda code to send custom metrics to CloudWatch